byterubpay/byterub-site/_posts/2017-12-03-overview-and-logs-for-the-dev-meeting-held-on-2017-12-03.md

 **\<fluffypony>** ok so I think if they haven't hit entropy attrition problems over the past few years it's unlikely we will - thoughts?
 **\<moneromooo>** Let me rephrase:
 **\<moneromooo>** Bitcoin has two RNGs: a good one using HW, and a... hmmm, less good ? one similar to our keccak based one
 **\<moneromooo>** Using the keccak based one does not deplete entropy nearly as fast as using the good one.
-Monero can use a lot of entropy (eg, range proofs).
+ByteRub can use a lot of entropy (eg, range proofs).
 **\<moneromooo>** Therefore, I'm wondering whether using the good one all the time is worse than not.
 **\<hotoatmeal>** moneromooo: ok, I'll pick up the vector vs unique\_ptr part of that later this month
 **\<moneromooo>** Thanks